Service — Agentic AI architecture

 How I approach it

 I work from a few principles that have held up across real programmes.
-Define the evaluation before the build — the eval suite is the contract for what the system is allowed to do.
+Define the evaluation before the build, so the eval suite becomes the contract for what the system is allowed to do.
 Make every conversation, tool call and model invocation observable, including its cost.
 Keep agents narrow, with a clear escalation path to a human.
 And start with the opportunity that genuinely needs an agent, rather than fitting one to a problem that did not.

 Example project